skyfielders/python-skyfield/skyfield/documentation/api-topos.rst

       A :class:`~skyfield.units.Distance` object
       specifying the elevation of the topocentric position above mean sea level on a WGS-84 globe.

+   .. attribute:: itrs_position

+      A :class:`~skyfield.units.Distance` object
+      giving the spatial x,y,z coordinates of this location in the ITRS Earth-centered Earth-fixed (“ECEF”) reference frame.

    .. attribute:: center